 Over on the far side of the field they had a circus tent with 4 performances a day by Cirque De Hilarious.
 We also came across an Indian circus performance which was really interesting for my son.

-A firm favourite of my myself’s and my son’s was the circus workshop with entertainment.
+A firm favourite of my myself’s and my son was the circus workshop with entertainment.
 I wish I could remember what they were called.
-We spent quite a long time there on both days with Jamie practicing on tightropes, wobble boards, plate spinning, stilts and more.
-They had a drum kit out for the kids to play on and entertainment in between with sing a longs and more.
+We spent quite a long time there on both days with Jamie practising on tightropes, wobble boards, plate spinning, stilts and more.
+They had a drum kit out for the kids to play on and entertainment in between with sing a long and more.